Ever wonder why some welders prefer MIG welding with 100% CO2 shielding gas instead of using a blend of argon and CO2 that’s designed for MIG?

 Why do CO2 gas regulators frost up?

 CO2 gas absorbs a lot of heat because of the pressure drop through the regulator.
-This can lead to regulator and flow meter frost or freeze-up at higher flow rates—usually above 25 cfh—especially in warm, humid conditions.
+This can lead to frosting, or even freezing, of the regulator and flow meter at higher flow rates—usually above 25 cfh—especially in warm, humid conditions.

 How low can I run a CO2 gas cylinder?